joelek/atlas/readme.md

 ## Background

 Databases are used when structured and frequently changing data needs to be persistently stored.
-They can be used by single applications or, when using adequate management software, used as a component shared by multiple applications in a system.
+They can be used by single applications or, when using adequate management software, as a component shared by multiple applications in a system.

 Database mangement software is implemented using either an embedded architecture or a client/server architecture.
 Embedded management software is, just as the name suggests, embedded in the application in contrast to separate from the application in the client/server architecture.